 You will provide more context and transparency to the requests made.
 And by enabling a public forum, you also foster empathy among teams.
 Without back-to-back meetings.

-About the Roadmap Alignment Playbook
+When to use the Roadmap Alignment Playbook

 Two types of teams will get the most value out of an asynchronous Roadmap alignment: